jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         and complex, it would suffice to know that of all periodontal diseases gingivitis is the most common, mild and with best prognosis; since its evolution only affects the marginal gum and its damage is completely reversible.
-But if it is not treated on time, it advances and attacks the alveolar bone, causing infection, reabsorption and loss of it <em>(Periodontitis)</em> with formation of periodontal sacs, pus and recession of the gum.
+But if it is not treated on time, it advances and attacks the alveolar bone; causing infection, reabsorption and loss of it <em>(Periodontitis)</em> with formation of periodontal sacs, pus and recession of the gum.
 When losing their support bone, the teeth gradually loosen until falling.
 Although Periodontitis can